Futu Holdings call volume above normal and directionally bullish

-Bullish option flow detected in Futu Holdings (FUTU) with 9,417 calls trading, 1.0x expected, and implied vol increasing almost 6 points to 73.55%.
-10/25 weekly 95 calls and 10/25 weekly 100 calls are the most active options, with total volume in those strikes near 2,800 contracts.
-The Put/Call Ratio is 0.13.
+Bullish option flow detected in Futu Holdings (FUTU) with 19,914 calls trading, 1.3x expected, and implied vol increasing over 4 points to 64.44%.
+11/1 weekly 100 calls and 10/25 weekly 100 calls are the most active options, with total volume in those strikes near 8,300 contracts.
+The Put/Call Ratio is 0.16.
 Earnings are expected on November 21st.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>